Lotto and Abstract Theory

 For example,

 ?
 When you select your lotto numbers, try to have a relatively even mix of odd and even numbers.
 All odd numbers or all even numbers are rarely drawn, occurring only one percent of the time.
-The best mix is to have 2/4, 4/2 or 3/3, which means two odd and four even, or four odd and two even, or three odd and three even.
+The best mix is to have 2/4, 4/2, or 3/3, which means two odd and four even, or four odd and two even, or three odd and three even.
 One of these three patterns will occur in 83 percent of the drawings.

 Now, if you understand how the lottery is drawn and know some basic probability, you can tell that this advice can’t possibly work, without even reading it carefully.
 But if you had to explain the fallacy to someone, it might take a bit of thought to locate it.
-If 99% of wins are have a mixture of odd and even (actually, more like 98%), why doesn’t that make it bad to choose all odd or all even?
+If 99% of wins have a mixture of odd and even (actually, more like 98%), why doesn’t that make it bad to choose all odd or all even?

 When you have an answer (or have given up), click through for more: